Matthewpco/HTML5-Ad-Template/README.md

 # HTML5-Ad-Template
-Google ads HTML 5 template for dynamic ads in a custom creative using Google Ad Manager
+This is an ad script to dynamically inject a banner ad for Google Ad Manager using custom creative HTML 5 templates.
+This script has been refactored for improved css styling using the latest css flex standards, as well as the most performant JavaScript ES functionality.

-Src folder contains the code for testing to be able to run a local server Build folder contains the single file to be minified and ran inline for the Google Ad Manager custom creative template
+Src folder contains the code for testing to be able to run ad on a local server.
+Build folder contains the single file to be minified and ran inline for the Google Ad Manager custom creative template.